hiiamboris/red-wiki/Red-System-v2-Wish-List.md

-This page lists all the features we would like to add to Red/System v2, which will be rewritten in Red.
+This page lists all the wishes various people have expressed for Red/System v2 (which will be rewritten in Red).
 There are three sections; Included, Requested, Rejected.
+The reviewing and selection process has not been done yet.

 ## Included
 These features will be incorporated into Red/System V2.